MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/azure-active-directory-authentication.md

 ## Using Active Directory Integrated authentication

-To use `Active Directory Integrated` authentication mode, you need to federate the on-premises Active Directory instance with Azure AD in the cloud.
+To use `Active Directory Integrated` authentication mode, you need to federate the on-premises Active Directory instance with Microsoft Entra ID in the cloud.
 You can do federation by using Active Directory Federation Services (AD FS), for example.

 When you're signed in to a domain-joined machine, you can access Azure SQL data sources without being prompted for credentials with this mode.
 You can't specify username and password in the connection string for .NET Framework applications.
 Username is optional in the connection string for .NET Core and .NET Standard applications.
 You can't set the `Credential` property of SqlConnection in this mode.